MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 > [!div class="mx-imgBorder"]
 > ![](media/system-tabs.png "Text")

-**Note**: We recommend to use the **Schedule tab** to ensure your data sources are updated on regular basis.
-Later in this section we will cover this tab in depth (right after the *Status* tab).
+**Note**: We recommend to use the **Schedule** tab to ensure your data sources are updated on regular basis.
+Later in this section we will cover this tab in depth (right after the **Status** tab).

 ## Status tab

 The **Status** tab enables you to track the progress of data ingestion as well as several important product processes.
 With that, you can ensure the completeness of any major process you define in Customer Insights.
 This tab includes two tables.

 - **Data Sources**: This table lists all the data sources from which you are ingesting your data.
-The left side column specifies those data sources' names.
+The left-side column specifies those data sources' names.
 The middle column presents the status of ingestion for each of these data sources - whether it didn't start, in progress, or already completed.
-Lastly, the right side column states the last data refresh date for each of the data sources.
+Lastly, the right-side column states the last data refresh date for each of the data sources.

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-sources.png "System data sources")

 - **System Processes**: This table lists all the processes that should be executed in Customer Insights as part of a full user journey.
-The left side column specifies those processes' names.
+The left-side column specifies those processes' names.
 The middle column presents the status of progress for each of these processes - whether it didn't start, in progress, or already completed.
-Lastly, the right side column states the last data refresh date for each of the processes.
+Lastly, the right-side column states the last data refresh date for each of the processes.

 > [!div class="mx-imgBorder"]
 > ![](media/system-status-processes.png "Text")

 - **In addition**, you can view the details of each completed data source ingestion or system process by selecting that data source or process row.
-In the example below, the user has selected the *Dynamics365forSales* data source that has ingestion status *Complete* (shown in red) and got additional details on that data source (shown in blue):
+In the example below, the user has selected the *Dynamics365forSales* data source that has ingestion status **Complete** (shown in red) and got additional details on that data source (shown in blue).

 > [!div class="mx-imgBorder"]
 > ![](media/system-database-details.png "Text")